mattgruter/hass-unfoldedcircle/README.md

 - **RF & Bluetooth commands**

   The Remote Two's roadmap includes sending RF and Bluetooth commands.
-Once this feature has been rolled out and is available through its API, this component's `remote.send_command` could include sending commands over IR, RF and Bluetooth.
+Once this feature has been rolled out and is available through its API, this component's `remote/send_command` could include sending commands over IR, RF and Bluetooth.

+- **Docks as seperate devices**

+  Set up seperate remote devices and entities for each remote dock.

 - **Activities**